praveen546/praveen546.github.io/index.md

 ## EDUCATION QUAIFICATIONS

-Completed B.TECH in 2018 with 66.59% from JNTUA College Of Engineering.
+Completed B.TECH in 2018 with 66.59% from JNTUA College Of Engineering.<br>
 Completed Intermediate in 2014 with 93.6%.

 ### PROJECTS

-Title : 'GoforEvent - Event booking platform'
+Title : 'GoforEvent - Event booking platform'<br>
 Description: A web app that enables students to register for college events.
 The organizers can create their event on this platform
-             and promote the events End to end registraton, payment are part of this.
+             and promote the events End to end registraton, payment are part of this.<br>
-Technoogies used : PHP,JS,MySQL,HTML,CSS
+Technoogies used : PHP,JS,MySQL,HTML,CSS<br>
 URL : http://www.goforevent.com

 ### TECHNICAL DETAILS